SelinaFischer/Project-1-Online-Retail-Transaction-Analysis/README.md

 <br>

-### From the above visual it shows that most orders are small:
+### From the above visual it shows that most orders are small

 - **The box is compressed near 0, indicating that most quantity values fall between 1 and ~10 units**
   - This suggests that many customers purchase low quantities per transaction